 That’s the dilemma facing Martinez and other non-traditional stars.
 Incremental modifications to the game have made it increasingly difficult to build a consensus on what a Hall of Fame career looks like in the twenty-first century.

-Considering the challenges facing Edgar Martinez proponents are facing, I decided to assess his Hall worthiness by using a multi-pronged approach that considers several criticisms of his 18-year career and compares his performance to recent and past Hall of Famers.
+Considering the challenges facing Edgar Martinez proponents, I decided to assess his Hall worthiness by using a multi-pronged approach.
+Included are a discussion about several criticisms directed at his 18-year career and performance comparisons to recent and past Hall of Famer inductees.

 Let’s start with three critiques attributable to old-school philosophies or good old-fashioned parochialism.